bernmc/flashstor-trueNAS-fancontrol/README.md

 ## INSTALLING TRUENAS SCALE WITH FANCONTROL ON ASUSTOR FLASHSTOR DEVICES

 This project describes installing TrueNAS on Asustor's Flashstor 6 and 12 Pro devices, and enabling temperature monitoring and fan control on these devices under TrueNAS SCALE 22.12.3.3.
-It is built on the original ideas in[ John Davis &#39; gist describing Installing Debian on the Nimbustor4/2 devices.](https://gist.github.com/johndavisnz/bae122274fc6f0e006fdf0bc92fe6237 "view John's gist")
+It is built on the original ideas in[ John Davis' gist describing Installing Debian on the Nimbustor4/2 devices.](https://gist.github.com/johndavisnz/bae122274fc6f0e006fdf0bc92fe6237 "view John's gist")

 While not officially supported, Asustor appear to quietly endorse installing TrueNAS on their devices - they even have a howto video in their youtube Asustor College: [https://youtu.be/YytWFtgqVy0](TrueNAS Core Asustor install)]